 Even the strongest leaders need the right people on board to make the most of opportunities for innovation.
 Ernst & Young’s report on technology and people in business stresses that managers should hire people who can do the jobs of today as well as those of tomorrow.
 Look for candidates to fill your most-needed skill gaps, but also envision the challenges you might face in five years and work ahead to address those demands as well.
 Surrounding yourself with the best and brightest talent can elevate the role that your entire department plays within the business, from number crunchers to strategic thinkers.

 Turn to Technology

 It’s no secret that technology, particularly fintech, is changing the role of the CFO.
 Rather than fearing that technology will replace members of your team, consider the benefits it can deliver.
 Fintech, like AvidXchange’s accounts payable and payment automation solutions, makes finance departments more efficient and less prone to human error.
-It can also provide greater control over managing costs, helping your business scale and grow its portfolio without the need to hire additional headcount.
+It can also provide greater control over managing costs, helping your business scale and grow its portfolio without the need to hire additional people.

 The Way Forward

 Drive your business forward by thinking outside day-to-day responsibilities to act as a catalyst for improvement across your organization.
-By becoming more accountable for people and technology, in addition to the numbers, CFOs can position themselves – and their business – for future success.
+By becoming more accountable for people and technology, in addition to the numbers, CFOs can position themselves – and their businesses – for future success.